OpenCVBlueprints/OpenCVBlueprints/README.md

 # OpenCVBlueprints Code Repository

-> OpenCV Blueprints: make your OpenCV applications smarter, faster, and more practical - go beyond the limits of your dreams!
+> OpenCV Blueprints: Expand your knowledge of computer vision by building amazing projects with OpenCV!

 *This GitHub repository contains the source code associated with the PacktPub released book called "OpenCV Blueprints".
 It contains all the software and data used for each chapter from the book, as wel as guidelines for setting up a stable OpenCV environment to use with this book.
 All the software is tested and working on Linux, MacOSX and Windows systems.
 If you do encounter any problems, do not hesitate to open up an issue so we can get back to you with help.*